vierge-noire/cakephp-fixture-factories/docs/bake.md

 bin/cake bake fixture_factory -h
 ```
 will assist you.
 You have the possiblity to bake factories for all (`-a`) your models.
 You may also include help methods (`-m`)
 based on the associations defined in your models.
+Factories can be baked within plugin with the command `-p`.

 ### Next

-Let us now see how the factories [look like](factories.md)...
+Let us now see how the factories [look](factories.md)...